thingsboard/thingsboard.github.io/docs/mqtt-broker/other/proxy-protocol.md

 - The `*` enables **PROXY Protocol v2** for all source IPs.

 See official [AWS documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/service/nlb/#protocols) for more details.

+### Other Load Balancers

+You are not limited to HAProxy or AWS NLB — any load balancer that supports the PROXY Protocol can be used with TBMQ.
+Examples include **Google Cloud Load Balancer**, **Azure Load Balancer**, **NGINX**, or other reverse proxies.

+The setup steps are straightforward:

+1. Enable PROXY Protocol on your chosen load balancer according to its **official documentation**.
+2. Enable PROXY Protocol on the TBMQ side (globally or per-listener, depending on your version).

+Once both sides are properly configured, TBMQ will correctly interpret the PROXY Protocol headers and capture the real client IP and port, regardless of which load balancer you use.

 ## Considerations